 In this paper, we define the short-run MPC or simply the MPC as the change in consumption induced by a transitory and unanticipated income shock of a given size which occurs in the first period.
-As in Auclert et al. (2024), we generalize the MPC by studying the consumption response to the same initial shock in future periods which we denote as the intertemporal or iMPC.

-With a few exceptions, the empirical consumption literature focuses on estimating the short run MPC, and relies on structural methods, natural experiments, or survey questions which ask consumers to report how they responded to a previous shock, or how they would respond to a hypothetical income shock.
-Jappelli and Pistaferri (2010), Havranek and Sokolova (2020), Gelman (2021) and Crawley and Theloudis (2024) survey a large body of empirical evidence which indicates that in the U.S. the average MPC non-durable goods and services from a real windfall gain of \$500-\$1,000 is between 15% and 30%.
+A large body of empirical evidence indicates that in the U.S. the average MPC non-durable goods and services from a real windfall gain of \$500-\$1,000 is between 15% and 30% in the first year after the shock.3

-This average value hides substantial heterogeneity since for many households the MPC is close to zero and for some it is close to 1, with considerable variation in between these two values.
+This average value hides substantial heterogeneity since for many households the MPC is close to zero and for some it is close to one, with considerable variation in between these two values.
 Previous studies show that the short-run MPC varies with the direction and size of the income shocks.
 In particular, the MPC produced by a negative income shock tends to be higher than the MPC for a positive shock, and the MPC from a small shock tends to be higher than for a large shock (Fuster et al., 2021; Christelis et al. 2019).
-Some papers show that the MPC tends to be higher for low-wealth individuals or individuals with illiquid assets while other studies show that the wealth-MPC relation is rather flat.
+Some papers show that the MPC tends to be higher for low-wealth individuals or individuals with illiquid assets while other studies show that the wealth-MPC relation is flat.
+Still others, study responses to different shock sizes (Andreolli and Surico, 2024)4